 Is a THATCamp only for scholars / grad students / librarians / archivists / programmers / instructional technologists?
 Can scholars / grad students / librarians / archivists / programmers / instructional technologists apply?

 No to the first, yes to the second.
 THATCamp aims at the broadest diversity of backgrounds and skills possible.

 I’m poor.
 How can I get funds to travel to THATCamp?

 Some academic participants have mentioned that their universities will not fund any travel unless for the purpose of presenting a paper, and since there are no presentations and no papers at THATCamp, they cannot come to THATCamp.
 We have a few suggestions.
 First, you might frame your trip to THATCamp as “professional development,” if such a category exists at your organization — coming to THATCamp is definitely much more of a learning experience than a showing-off experience.
 Second, you might wait for a THATCamp to pop up nearby so that travel will be cheap: you can sign up to be notified of new THATCamps by email.
 Third, you might contact the organizer of a THATCamp you particularly want to go to to see whether a generous sponsor might help fund your travel.
 Fourth, you might consider simply organizing your own THATCamp — that way, the world will have to come to you.

 How do I organize my own THATCamp?

-There’s plenty of advice for THATCamp organizers on thatcamp.org/plan.
+There’s plenty of advice for THATCamp organizers on http://thatcamp.org/plan.
 After you’ve read through that, and looked through some old THATCamp websites (there’s a list at thatcamp.org), why then you can go right ahead and register a new THATCamp.

 Write the THATCamp Coordinator at email@example.com with further general questions about THATCamp.